The Best Non Comedogenic Foundation: Top Choices

 There's actually a really fascinating story behind Max Factor products---the Max Factor brand is based off of a real man named Maksymilian Faktorowicz (seriously---that name is absolutely real and absolutely fabulous), who revolutionized makeup by making it specifically for Hollywood actresses and Hollywood directors.
 Those two groups of people were frustrated because actresses in early Hollywood had to re-apply makeup after every take, and Max created long-lasting makeup products that allowed actresses and directors to shoot multiple takes without having to stop and re-apply.
 He totally revolutionized the makeup industry, and made himself a multi-multi-millionaire in the process.

 The main draw to Max Factor has always been its long-lasting, stay-on-forever property, but there are other advantages here: the product is both high-end AND non comedogenic.
-It's kind of difficult to find a long-lasting foundation that's 1) effective, 2) gorgeous, and 3) non comedogenic, because most long-lasting foundations rely heavily on the ingredients that cause acne---oils, mainly (and we'll discuss those ingredients below), but also chemicals that allow the product to stick to your skin.
-So when you find a long-lasting foundation that gets the job done and may not cause acne---that's something special.
+It's kind of difficult to find a long-lasting foundation that's designed to be 1) effective, 2) gorgeous, and 3) non comedogenic, because most long-lasting foundations rely heavily on the ingredients that cause acne---oils, mainly (and we'll discuss those ingredients below), but also chemicals that allow the product to stick to your skin.
+So when you find a high-end foundation that's made specifically for us acne-prone folks---that's something special.
 We love Max!

 The Best Non Comedogenic Foundation: glominerals Liquid Foundation